-One day I was digging through a box of wall warts, trying to find one with the voltage I needed at a high enough current.
+One day I was digging through a box of wall warts, trying to find one with the voltage I needed at a high enough current, and with the right output connector.
 Untangling cords and checking labels was taking a while, and I started thinking.
 "If I could use USB Power Delivery, I wouldn't ever have to do this again."
 Since USB PD power supplies can provide a multitude of voltages at sizable currents, all you'd need is a little circuit board that takes the place of a power jack and tells the power supply what your project needs.

 PD Buddy Sink

-PD Buddy Sink is a small device that performs the necessary communications for being a USB Power Delivery sink.
-Configure it with the voltage and current your project needs, then plug it into any USB PD power supply with sufficient power output.
-It negotiates with the power supply and turns on its power output, giving your project up to 3 A at 5, 9, or 15 V, and up to 5 A at 20 V.
+PD Buddy Sink is a smart power jack for USB Power Delivery.
+Configure it with the voltage and current your project needs, then plug it into any USB PD power supply with a high enough power capability.
+It negotiates with the power supply and turns on its output, giving your project up to 3 A at 5, 9, or 15 V, and up to 5 A at 20 V.

 PD Buddy Sink is simple to configure.
 Just plug it into a computer while holding the setup button, and connect to the USB CDC console interface.
 Alternatively, use the (still experimental) configuration GUI.